-The Company's overall market risk exposure has reduced during the reporting period.
+The Company's overall market risk exposure has increased during the reporting period primarily due to the equity re-risking activity in the second half of 2021.

 The Company's overall exposure to market risk is measured using the SCR.
-ORT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for market risk is £619m (2019: £768m).
+QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for market risk is £681m (2020: £619m).
 This includes credit risk in respect of the Company's bond holdings whose risk profile and management is described in section C.3.
 In addition to the SCR, a number of risk-specific metrics are used to monitor market risk at a granular level:

-- Key interest rate, RPI, and currency related parameters; and - Changes in the price level of individual assets or specific asset classes, for example property prices.
+- Key interest rate, RPI, and currency related parameters; and - Changes in the price level of individual assets or specific asset classes - Exposure to a macro-economic shock scenario

-There has been no material change to the measures used to assess market risk during the reporting period.
+Additional measures and longer term carbon intensity targets have been introduced during 2021 to assess the climate risk of individual investments.
+There has been no other material change to the measures used to assess market risk during the reporting period.